Dozens of bodies recovered after violence in Central African Republic

 The violence eased on Thursday as French peacekeepers took up positions on main roads near the airport and in troubled neighborhoods, although sporadic shooting was reported in several areas during the morning.

-Many say the bloodshed has little to do with religion in a nation where Muslims and Christians long lived in peace.
-Instead, they blame a political battle for control over resources in one of Africa’s most weakly-governed states.
+Many say the bloodshed has little to do with religion in a nation where Muslims and Christians have long lived in peace.
+Instead, they blame a political battle for control over resources in one of Africa’s most weakly governed states.

 “Some of the bodies were tied up.
 Others had big gashes and wounds which showed that they had been tortured,” Gresenguet told Radio France International.
 “They were likely killed somewhere else and dumped there.”